 - any person or entity lawfully entitled to obtain the information.

 Your consent to the above disclosures is taken to have been given when you submit an application for funding or provide us with updates.

 We will not sell or trade your personal information to any third party for marketing purposes.

 DISCLOSURE TO OVERSEAS RECIPIENTS

-Personal information collected by us is stored by our internet provider.
-Arrangements with our provider require personal information we collect to be stored in a server in Australia only and for our provider to comply with the APP with respect to that personal information.
+Personal information collected by us is stored by us and stored by our IT Services providers.
+Arrangements with our providers require that the personal information we collect be stored on servers in Australia only and for our providers to comply with the APP with respect to that personal information.